deiberts86/k8s-collection/IPVS/enable-ipvs.md

 ### `Kube-Proxy with IPTables mode:`

 <p>By default, kube-proxy in older versions of Kubernetes (before version 1.14) used IPTables as the default mode for service implementation.
 In this mode, kube-proxy creates IPTables rules to achieve service abstraction.
 Each service's cluster IP is represented as an IPTables rule.
-Traffic destined for the service's cluster IP is redirected to the appropriate backend pods based on IPTables rules.
+Traffic destined for the service's cluster IP is redirected to the appropriate backend pods based on IPTables rules.</p>

 ### `Kube-Proxy with IPVS mode:`